ulfschneider/breakdown/README.md

     Sub This will become a new sub-task inside of a new story inside of a new epic
 ```

-For any issue, the following JIRA fields can be modified: *assignee, story points, fixversion* and *summary.* For epics and stories even changing the *issuetype* is allowed.
+For any issue, the following JIRA fields can be modified: *status, assignee, story points, fixversion* and *summary.* For epics and stories even changing the *issuetype* is allowed.
 A full-fledged issue will be displayed like:

 ```
 Story REST-32 (s:In Progress a:admin p:13 v:Version 3.0) As a developer, I want to have the story status highlighted
 ```

-An issue will start with the issuetype, which is an *epic,* a *story* or a *sub-task*.
+An issue will start with the issuetype, which can be an *epic,* a *story* or a *sub-task*.
 It´s allowed to change epics into stories and stories into epics.

 Issues which are already available in JIRA will have the JIRA issue key.